khueue/prolongo/README.md

  * Finish encoder.
  * Properly document predicates.
 Some are only stubs.
- * More validation in decoder?
+ * Decide on (and implement) amount of validation in encode/decode.

 ## Usage